httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 following steps:
  - Using the `get context` API, retrieve the `certificate_request_context` used to generate the authenticator, if any.
- - Verify that the `certificate_request_context` is one previously generated or, when processed by a client, is absent.
+ - Verify that the `certificate_request_context` is the Request-ID of a previously-sent `CERTIFICATE_REQUEST` frame.
+Alternatively, on clients the `certificate_request_context` MAY also be empty.
- - Use the `validate` API to confirm the validity of the authenticator with regard to the generated request.
+ - Use the `validate` API to confirm the validity of the authenticator with regard to the generated request (if any).

 Once the authenticator is accepted, the endpoint can perform any other checks for the acceptability of the certificate itself.